 The program, the Bridging Research from Academia to Cancer Entrepreneurship (BRACE) Award, consists of two stages:

-- BRACE Award Pitches.
-Half-day or whole-day sets of presentations are being conducted by AFCR, coordinated with major universities, cancer centers, hospitals, technology commercialization offices or science parks in Asia, made by scientists—lead project investigators within labs or chief science or technology officers within start-up companies—and with emphasis on a project’s feasibility, novelty and patient impact, as well as consideration to any unique low-cost access features for Asian patients.
-At each, one winner and one runner-up is selected—and awarded an honorarium of HK$25,000 and HK$10,000 respectively.
+- BRACE Award Competitions.
+Half-day or whole-day sets of presentations are being conducted by AFCR, coordinated with major universities, cancer centers, hospitals, technology commercialization offices or science parks in Asia, made by scientists—such as lead project investigators within labs or chief science or technology officers within start-up companies—and with emphasis on a project’s feasibility, novelty and patient impact, as well as consideration to any unique low-cost access features for Asian patients.
+At each, one winner and one runner-up is selected—and awarded a prize equivalent to HK$25,000 and HK$10,000, respectively.